 However, Cuomo opposed a competitive sports betting model similar to New Jersey’s that would have allowed the state’s commercial and tribal casinos to partner with multiple sportsbook brands.
 He instead backed a government-bid model similar to the system in New Hampshire, arguing it would generate more revenue for the state.

-Now that Cuomo is out, lawmakers are hoping to reshape New York’s sports betting market back to a structure they had pushed for in previous budget talks: a model some view as much more sustainable long term.
+Moving forward, lawmakers are hoping to reshape New York’s sports betting market back to a structure they had pushed for in previous budget talks: a model some view as much more sustainable long term.

 The changes are as follows:

-- An even lower 25% tax rate by 2024, triggered by adding at least two more operators (16 total).
+- An even lower 25% tax rate (by 2024), triggered by adding at least two more operators (16 total).

 - A tax exemption on all revenue attributed to free play or promotional wagers.